 The local burden of disease landing page (leftmost box) could link directly to information about the source data.
 A filterable source data page would let global health workers find sources related to specific locations.

 We set out to make source data behind the LBD Visualization more transparent.
-We decided we needed to embed the option to explore sources within user's current process of exploring the visualization.
+We knew we needed to provide the option to explore sources behind visualizations in a place where users would already be looking!

 We individually created wireframes of the LBD landing page, a new "Source Data" page, and the map page.
 These helped us solidify the overall solution we wanted to propose to IHME.